Warren accuses Trump of ‘creepy’ comments about her DNA test | WTOP

-WASHINGTON (AP) — Sen. Elizabeth Warren is suggesting President Donald Trump’s comment about him personally administering a DNA test to her to prove her Native American heritage is “creepy.”
-She tweeted Monday that the president…
+WASHINGTON (AP) — Sen. Elizabeth Warren suggested President Donald Trump’s comment about him personally administering a DNA test to her to prove her Native American heritage is “creepy.”
+She tweeted Monday that the president makes…

-WASHINGTON (AP) — Sen. Elizabeth Warren is suggesting President Donald Trump’s comment about him personally administering a DNA test to her to prove her Native American heritage is “creepy.”
+WASHINGTON (AP) — Sen. Elizabeth Warren suggested President Donald Trump’s comment about him personally administering a DNA test to her to prove her Native American heritage is “creepy.”

 She tweeted Monday that the president makes “creepy physical threats” about women who scare him, including her.